Richard L. Roudebush: World War II

 He served in the United States Army from November 18, 1941, to August 12, 1944, as a demolition specialist for the Ordnance Department in Middle Eastern, North African, and Italian campaigns.
 He was a farmer and a partner in a livestock commission company.
 He served as National Commander of the Veterans of Foreign Wars in 1957–1958, and as chairman of the Indiana Veterans Commission from 1954 to 1960.

 Congress

 Roudebush was elected as a Republican to the Eighty-seventh and to the four succeeding Congresses (January 3, 1961 – January 3, 1971).
 He was not a candidate in 1970 for reelection, but was an unsuccessful candidate for election to the United States Senate against incumbent Democrat Vance Hartke in the closest Senate election in Indiana history.

 Later career and death

-He later served as the Administrator of Veterans Affairs, Veterans Administration from 1974 to 1977.
+He later served as the Administrator of Veterans Affairs from 1974 to 1977.

-He died on January 28, 1995.
+He died in Sarasota, Florida on January 28, 1995, and was buried in Arlington National Cemetery.
 The Richard L. Roudebush V.A.
 Medical Center in Indianapolis was named in his honor.